-We have audited the accompanying parent company only balance sheets of Myson Century, Inc. as of December 31, 2023 and 2022, and the related parent company only statements of comprehensive income, parent company only statements of changes in equity, parent company only statements of cash flows as of January 1 to December 31, 2023 and 2022, and notes to the parent company only financial statements (including a summary of significant accounting policies).
+We have audited the accompanying parent company only balance sheets of Myson Century, Inc. (hereinafter referred to as the "Company") as of December 31, 2024 and 2023, and the related parent company only statements of comprehensive income, parent company only statements of changes in equity, parent company only statements of cash flows as of January 1 to December 31, 2024 and 2023, and notes to the parent company only financial statements (including a summary of significant accounting policies).

-In our opinion, based on our audit results and the audit reports of other public accountants, the above-mentioned parent company only financial statements present fairly, in all material aspects, the parent company only financial position of Myson Century, Inc. as of December 31, 2023 and 2022, and its parent company only financial performance and parent company only cash flows as of January 1 to December 31, 2023 and 2022 in accordance with "Regulations Governing the Preparation of Financial Reports by Securities Issuers."
+In our opinion, based on our audit results and the audit reports of other public accountants, the aforementioned parent company only financial statements present fairly, in all material aspects, the parent company only financial position of the Company as of December 31, 2024 and 2023, and its parent company only financial performance and parent company only cash flows as of January 1 to December 31, 2024 and 2023 in accordance with "Regulations Governing the Preparation of Financial Reports by Securities Issuers".